CD-man/learning/README.md

 # learning
 Just messing around here.
 New to Git.
+First line of edit for push #1